 When I think about people who embody the definition of the word inspiration, the names Helen Keller, Ray Charles, Stevie Wonder, and others who’ve overcome substantial obstacles flash across.
 I think about those who’ve made profound contributions to society.
 People like Bill Gates, Albert Einstein, and Steve Jobs.
 I see the faces of those who have … More As a Special Needs Mom, People Call Me an Inspiration.
 I Don’t Feel Like One Though.

 I stared at the pregnancy test for a long time.
 I could hardly believe what I saw.
 In fact, I didn’t believe it, and took two more tests just to be sure.
 They all read “pregnant.”
 I’d been longing for a second child, agonizing over it for months.
 But we struggled with the decision, wondering … More As Long As It’s A Healthy Baby

+This post was written for us by the blog was written by Stephanie Lema.
 I couldn’t stop staring at two words on my computer screen: Intellectual Disability.
 After five years of doctor appointments, tests and more tests, we had several conditions finally diagnosed for our daughter.
-Our search included two neurologists, two geneticists, pediatricians and development delay specialists that spanned two states.
-It’d been a long journey to diagnosis … More Accepting the Words Intellectual Disability
+Our search included two neurologists, two geneticists, pediatricians and … More Accepting the Words Intellectual Disability

 I used to be a wallflower.
 No seriously, ask anybody.
 I didn’t speak to my mother-in-law for six years, unless she looked directly at me.
 I didn’t know what to call her.
 I wasn’t sure how to get her attention.
 It took having my daughter Abby for me to say “Barbara” and even then I … More Being a Special Needs Mom Has Taught Me What Really Matters; What I Think of Myself